yvelikova/axway-open-docs/content/en/docs/central/feauth_oauth.md

 title: Secure an API with OAuth
 linkTitle: Secure an API with OAuth
 weight: 4
-date: 2019-07-30
+date: 2019-07-30T00:00:00.000Z
+description: >-
-description: API proxies can be secured with a client authentication policy.
+  API proxies can be secured with a client authentication policy.
 Learn how to setup an OAuth front-end security policy on an API Proxy.
 ---

-*Estimated reading time: 5 minutes*
+_Estimated reading time: 5 minutes_

 ## Before you start

 * You will need a Client ID, Issuer, and Metadata Path provided by your third-party OAuth server.
+* The client must be able to request tokens that have "Amplify Central" present in the aud claim.

 ## Objectives